 Alongside other certified female medical professionals, cleft surgeon Dr. Wafaa Mradmi of Morocco and dentist Dr. Vilma Arteaga of Guatemala led the interactive surgical and dental workshops.

-Vilma and Wafaa both volunteered in the training and education components during the first women’s mission.
+Vilma and Wafaa both volunteered in the training and education components during the first women’s program.
 As they witnessed the continuation of this global educational exchange, they once again felt like they were a part of something greater than themselves.
 From increasing the local capacity of local communities around the world to improving the surgical outcomes for patients, the women who participated in the workshops left the program eager and ready to utilize their newfound knowledge and skills.

 “I've had a lot of experience of mentoring residents, whether in my country or from abroad.
 When you train them, it’s not just giving them the medical knowledge, but also providing them with the ability to be compassionate,” Wafaa said.
 “You have to have some spirit, soul and heart to be with these patients and to know that their families will always be there behind them, and you have to treat, not only the patient, but also the family.”